polluxio/pollux-payload/README.md

 ## Introduction
-**Pollux is a Cloud orchestrator designed to distribute and manage complex algorithms, including NP-Hard and Complete problems, across multiple cloud-based machines.
+**Pollux** is a Cloud orchestrator designed to distribute and manage complex algorithms, including NP-Hard and Complete problems, across multiple cloud-based machines.
-With **Pollux, algorithms can seamlessly span the Cloud, ensuring synchronization and continuous communication among distributed components.
+With **Pollux**, algorithms can seamlessly span the Cloud, ensuring synchronization and continuous communication among distributed components.
-**Pollux has been designed in order to support multiple languages for Payload.
+**Pollux** has been designed in order to support multiple languages for Payload.

 ## Use cases
-Currently, three **Pollux use cases can be found:
+Currently, the following **Pollux** use cases can be found:
  - [Pollux payload example](): a simple test application deploying a configurable number of workers and showing
  - [Pollux PSO - Particle Swarm Optimization](): a [PSO](https://en.wikipedia.org/wiki/Particle_swarm_optimization) Pollux implementation.
  - [Pollux SAT](): a